- CERi Programs

 Our goal is to provide an opportunity for students to develop research skills, build interpersonal and professional relationships while contributing to the research needs of community partner organizations.

-- Faculty applicants who have an existing research grant (Tri-Council funding, Mitacs, etc.) and are looking for extra funds to support a student in conducting community-engaged research;
+- Faculty applicants who have an existing research grant (Tri-Council funding, Mitacs, etc.) and/or are looking for extra funds to support a student in conducting community-engaged research;

 - Graduate student applicants who are leading their own community-engaged research projects.
 Faculty supervision is required as a condition of successful applicants.